microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 ## Introduction

-In this preliminary challenge, you will be checking your Azure environment and other prerequisites of the workshop to ensure you are ready for Challenge-01 and beyond.
+In this preliminary challenge, you will be checking your Azure environment and the prerequisites for this workshop to ensure you are ready for Challenge-01 and beyond.

 ## Learning Objectives for Challenge-00